 In fall semesters, all full-time, first-time Freshman as well as Seniors will be required to take the ETS - Proficiency Profile test on the second Tuesday in September.

-The Assessment Day exam (September), tests general education skills.
+The Assessment Day exam (Fall), tests general education skills.
 All full-time freshmen and seniors who participated in the test as freshmen are required to sit for the exam.

 The University of Southern Indiana currently uses the ETS Proficiency Profile abbreviated form.
 The Proficiency Profile assesses the four core skill areas (critical thinking, reading, writing, and mathematics) to measure the effectiveness of USI's general education program.